SidharthBansal/-RESTAURANT-SITE/README.md

 # RESTAURANT-SITE
-This is a simple restuarant website where the consumer can order Chinese ,North Indian or South Indian food through Google Forms.
+This is a simple restaurant website where the consumer can order Chinese ,North Indian or South Indian food through Google Forms.